arcsecond-io/oort/docs/index.md

 ## How does it work?

-### An Uploader process and a Server process

 Oort-Cloud works by managing 2 processes:

-• An **uploader**, which takes care of creating/syncing the right Night Logs, Observations and Calibrations, as well as Datasets and Datafiles in
-Arcsecond.io (either in your personal account, or your Organisation).
+• An **uploader**, which takes care of creating/syncing the Datasets and Datafiles objects in Arcsecond.io (either in your personal account, or your
+Organisation).
 And then upload the files.

 • A **server** (small local web server), which allow you to observe, control and setup what is happening in the uploader (and find what happened before too).